huysentruitw/cash-flow/README.md

 # CashFlow

-Application for managing cash flows written in ASP.NET Core 5 and Angular 10 (EF Core, Apollo, GraphQL, CQRS).
+Application for managing cash flows written in ASP.NET Core 5 and Angular 12 (EF Core, Apollo, GraphQL, CQS).

 The application currently has the following features:
 * Add bank/cash accounts